 Time to lather up!
 This gluten-free body wash list is for those who: react topically to gluten, have DH (a topical form of Celiac Disease), or don’t want to ingest gluten via topical products accidentally.

-My personal choice it to use gluten free topical products so that I don’t think twice about accidentally getting it on my lips and thus, into my intestines.
+My personal choice is to use gluten-free topical products to don’t think twice about accidentally getting it on my lips and, thus, into my intestines.
 I totally respect those who don’t make this choice, but for me, it’s what I feel comfortable with.

-Caress: This company is also the same company that owns Dove, so the same statement applies that if any gluten is present, it will be clearly labeled on the ingredient list as wheat, rye, barely or oats that may contain gluten.
+Caress: This company is also the same company that owns Dove, so the same statement applies that if any gluten is present, it will be clearly labeled on the ingredient list as wheat, rye, barley, or oats that may contain gluten.
 Again, clear labeling.
 Holla.

-Green Beaver: This is a gluten free body wash geared towards children.
-It’s Certified organic, nut free, gluten free, vegan and biodegradable.
+Green Beaver: This is a gluten-free body wash geared towards children.
+It’s Certified organic, nut-free, gluten-free, vegan, and biodegradable.

 Dessert Essence: This gluten-free body wash is also fragrance-free, paraben-free, SLS free and biodegradable.
 To snag this body wash, check your local health food store.

 100% Pure: This gluten-free body wash is also organic and paraben-free.
 They have a cool line of products to browse through, and they have evident labeling.
 I dig that.